 You should be collecting 100% of copays at the time of service.
 Realistically, coinsurance and patient balances should generally be under 15% of your total accounts receivable.

 How should we go about setting our fee schedule?

 It depends on your practice model as well as your region.
-As we explain in this post, insurance-based practices will want to set fee schedule amounts slightly higher than the allowable amounts for each payer.
+Insurance-based practices will want to set fee schedule amounts slightly higher than the allowable amounts for each payer.
 For cash-based practices, calculate “your gross income goal, divide that by the number of weeks you plan to work in a year, factoring in vacation and personal leave.
 The number you get is your weekly gross income.
 Then, divide that amount by the number of patients you can realistically see in a week.”
 The resulting amount is what the average out-of-pocket cost for your patients should be per visit.
 This number—as well as factoring in the types of services you provide on a regular basis—will give you a good jumping-off point for pinpointing your ideal service rates.

 Is there a way to identify the largest commercial insurance providers in our area?